Easby, Richmondshire: History

 The etymology of the name is derived from an Old Norse personal name, Esi and the suffix -by to mean Esi's farm.

 Geography and governance

 The hamlet is a collection of dispersed dwellings on the banks of the River Swale approximately 1 mi south east of Richmond south of the B6271 road.
-The hamlet lies within the Richmond (Yorks) UK Parliament constituency.
-It also lies within the Catterick Bridge electoral division of the North Yorkshire County Council and the Brompton-on-Swale and Scorton ward of Richmondshire District Council.
+The hamlet lies within the Richmond and Northallerton UK Parliament constituency.
+From 1974 to 2023 it was part of the district of Richmondshire, it is now administered by the unitary North Yorkshire Council.

 Demography

 The 2001 UK Census includes the parish of Easby into the larger area of Brompton-on-Swale.
 The 2011 Census showed the population as 197 for the Parish alone.

 Religion

-The Church of St Agatha was built at the beginning of the 12th century and underwent restoration work in 1869.
+St Agatha's Church, Easby was built at the beginning of the 12th century, and underwent restoration work in 1869.
 Like the Abbey ruins and the gatehouse, it is also a Grade I listed building.